oroinc/documentation/commerce/user_guide/getting_started/intro_nav_history_fav_viewed.rst

 .. contents:: :local:

-The "hamburger" icon next to the user menu contains a history of your page views, the list of your favorite pages, and the list of the most viewed pages in OroCRM.
+The "hamburger" icon next to the user menu contains a history of your page views, the list of your favorite pages, and the list of the most viewed pages in OroCommerce.

 All the page names available in the lists are clickable links to the relevant pages.